yowainwright/developer-ci-benefits/docs/04-what-is-ci.md

 ## What are the main parts of CI within a repository?

-CI consists, as defined by this talk, of 4 parts: code, a feedback loop for discussing code, testing code that defines code that will go to production's quality, runner scripts that compile production quality code and run testing code.
+The talk further explains CI in 4 parts: code, a feedback loop for discussing code, testing code that defines code that will go to production's quality, runner scripts that compile production quality code and run testing code.

 ### Code